 The below VoIP phone providers and plans offer the top advanced call screening and call filtering features.

-Nextiva call screening and blocking is a standard feature of it’s business phone service platform and united communications system.
+Nextiva call screening and blocking is a standard feature of its business phone service platform and unified communications system.

 - Anonymous call rejection and blocking, meaning any anonymous inbound calls are automatically blocked

 - Selective call rejection allowing users to automatically reject or block calls from specific numbers, area codes, or during certain times (after hours, holidays, etc.)